pgpainless/sop-java/README.md

 * [sop-java](/sop-java) defines a set of Java interfaces describing the Stateless OpenPGP Protocol.
 * [sop-java-picocli](/sop-java-picocli) contains a wrapper application that transforms the `sop-java` API into a command line application compatible with the SOP-CLI specification.
+* [external-sop](/external-sop) contains an API implementation that can be used to forward API calls to a SOP executable, allowing to delegate the implementation logic to an arbitrary SOP CLI implementation.

 ## Known Implementations
 (Please expand!)